MQSchleich/openmd/README.md

 ## Why?

 The field of molecular simulations has gone through decades of development.
-The technical legacy is quite huge and a burden for researchers and developers alike.
-We think everyone should have the right and and the means to do research and use software tools to do so.
+During my studies in computational science, I experienced the technical legacy is introducing hurdles to learn and improve computational methods.
+Easy-to-use tools are usually only commericially available and thus not accessible to the wider community.
+We think everyone should have the right and the means to do research in the simulation sciences and share and develop new software in the field of molecular modelling.

 ## Vision

 We accelerate the computational development of the chemical and life sciences

 ## Mission

 We develop a molecular dynamics package that enables researchers.
 We enable research by writing free, open and easy to use software.
 We offer a platform for students to learn and grow.

 ## Get started